VaideheeBarde/SIP-calling/README.md

 1.)
 Goal - The objective of this project is to learn the implementation of VOIP using SIP connections through hands on experiment on adhoc networks.

 2.)
-Requirements -
+Technologies used -
 X-lite Softphone
-Asterisk Win 32 on Windows OS (Installation was very smooth on Windows) Adhoc network - connect clients to this network
+Asterisk Win 32 on Windows OS (Installation was very smooth on Windows) Generation of Adhoc network using Python - connect clients to this network

 3.)
 Process flow -
 Basic SIP functionality is implemented in 4 phases.
 The requests and responses associated with various scenarios in SIP.